 The Second Vatican Council called the Church to new life in the Spirit who gives life to, unifies and moves the whole body.
-“Christ fills the Church, which is his body and his fullness, with his divine gifts so that it may increase and attain to all the fullness of God” (LG 7).
+“Christ fills the Church, which is his body and his fullness, with his divine gifts so that it may increase and attain to all the fullness of God” (Lumen gentium 7).
 All the baptised, centred in Christ and strengthened by God’s word and sacrament, form one community of faith, hope and love.

 Within this ecclesial setting, the Carmelite Family offers a specified spirituality to help God’s people meet the demands of a gospel way of life in the midst of our modern secularist world.
 The Carmelite tradition has served the Church and the people with charisms centred on prayer, community and service.
 Its prophetic and Marian heritage has inspired its members throughout the centuries in the persons of Elijah and the Blessed Virgin Mary, enkindling new life and inspiration in every age.

 The Church recognises that “by reason of their special vocation it belongs to the laity to seek the kingdom of God by engaging in temporal affairs and directing them according to God’s will” (LG 31).
 Called by God and being led by the spirit of the Gospel, they may contribute to the sanctification of the world by fulfilling their own particular duties, manifesting Christ to others.
 The faithful Christian, then, has a vocation, arising from this secular character, to deal with worldly matters and to order them according to God’s law.
 The individuals live their lives in their secular occupations and professions and in the ordinary conditions of the family and society.
 In so far as they can and united with like people, the laity work so that “the institutions and conditions of the world may be conformed to the norms of justice, favouring rather than hindering the practice of virtue” (LG 31).